Opera and Arts Sanctuary

 Classical & hip-hop in schools

-Beginning with an initial project in 2007, students in Art Sanctuary's North Stars after-school program wrote poems that were set to music by classically trained composers.
-The resulting song cycle was performed by classically trained singers, string quartet, piano, and chorus for two sold-out audiences at North Philadelphia’s Church of the Advocate and a standing-room-only reprise at the Kimmel Center for the Performing Arts.
+The program began in 2007 when poems by students in Art Sanctuary's North Stars after-school program were set to music by classically trained composers.
+The resulting song cycle was performed by Opera Philadelphia’s artists to sold-out audiences at both the Church of the Advocate and Kimmel Center for the Performing Arts.
 At each performance, the North Stars students read their poems alongside the professional musical performers.

-Also during phase two, composer Daniel Bernard Roumain (DBR) and spoken word artist and dancer/choreographer Marc Bamuthi Joseph were brought on to write the score and libretto, respectively, of a new 60-minute opera inspired by the Phase 1 student writings.
-The work is scheduled to be produced as part of Opera Philadelphia’s Opera in the City initiative.
+The 2012 writings were shared with composer Daniel Bernard Roumain and spoken word artist and dancer/choreographer Marc Bamuthi Joseph, who were brought on to write the score and libretto, respectively, of a new opera, We Shall Not Be Moved, and were inspired by their engagement with the students.

 The Hip H’opera Program exposes students to a variety of artistic disciplines and creates unique opportunities for interactive learning.